mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Katagiri Roshi:** Yeah, joy is connected with self-consciousness, self-centeredness, pretty much.
 Because it is something which you *have* experienced.
 Okay?

-**Same person:** Mm-hmm.
+**Questioner:** Mm-hmm.
 But Hojo-san, what about the story of the monk who gets up and dances for joy, for year after year, before he hits the meal *han* or whatever, before he announces the meal?
 Do you remember that story? *[Laughter.]*

 **Katagiri Roshi:** That’s [a Zen koan]?
 Hitting the han?
 In his whole life?

 Yes, I can understand.
 I don’t know.
 But that is ... well if you explain it, you can use the term *joyousness*.
 But that joyousness which is manifested in his life is something still, and quiet, invisible.
 Because it is very personal.
 Okay?
 Real peaceful joyousness is very personal.
 Is that okay?
 It’s very difficult to *tell* you, or it’s very difficult to *give it to you*, to understand it.
 No.

-**Same person:** So you’re saying there are two kinds of joy, one which is ego, and one which is very quiet, that we don’t understand yet, that isn’t ego.
+**Questioner:** So you’re saying there are two kinds of joy, one which is ego, and one which is very quiet, that we don’t understand yet, that isn’t ego.

 **Katagiri Roshi:** Mm-hmm.
 So, joyousness is based on self-centeredness *and* also not self-centeredness – both.
 So that’s why self-centeredness turns into the not self-centeredness, by quiet dynamic movement.
 So-called washing machine, anyway.

 Do you understand?
 No?

-**Same person:**A little bit.
+**Questioner:**A little bit.

 **Katagiri Roshi:** Okay.
 Good.
 That’s enough. *[Laughter.]* [Thank you.]